-- Improving Medicare and other coverage for substance use residential programs and other intermediate levels of care. - Permitting the use of federal funds for all types of drug and alcohol treatment. - Permitting the use of federal workforce, treatment, and harm-reduction funds by for-profit treatment programs. - Broadening the use of evidence-based contingency management protocols for individuals with stimulant, opioid, and alcohol use disorder. - Permitting the use of federal funds for evidence-based levels of contingency management financial incentives. - Allowing telehealth treatment through state reciprocity and other measures. - · Increasing rural treatment capacity.
+- Improving Medicare and other coverage for substance use residential treatment programs and other intermediate levels of care. - Permitting the use of federal funds for all types of evidence-based SUD treatment. - Permitting the use of federal workforce, treatment, and harm-reduction funds by for-profit treatment programs. - Broadening the use of evidence-based contingency management protocols for individuals with stimulant, opioid, and other SUDs. - Permitting the use of federal funds for evidence-based levels of contingency management incentives. - Allowing telehealth treatment through state reciprocity and other measures. - Increasing rural treatment capacity.